luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-But just like storing coordinate simplicies is a memory-inefficent representation
+But just like storing coordinate simplicies is a memory-inefficient representation
 of the extrinsic geometry, storing the metric tensor on each cell
-is also inefficent.
+is also inefficient.
 A global way to store the Regge metric is based on edge lengths.
 Instead
 of giving all vertices a global coordinate, as one would do in extrinsic
 geometry, we just give each edge in the mesh a positive length.
 Just knowing
 the lengths doesn't tell you the positioning of the mesh in an ambient space
 but it's enough to give the whole mesh it's piecewise-flat geometry.
-Storing only the edge lengths of the whole mesh is a more memory efficent
+Storing only the edge lengths of the whole mesh is a more memory efficient
 representation of the geometry than storing all the metric tensors.

 Mathematically this is just a function on the edges to the positive real numbers.